cmsodi/satdh/articles/launching-into-future-importance-spaceports/index.md

 ### Cost of construction and maintenance

 The building and maintaining costs are significant and must be carefully considered to ensure that it is sustainable over the long term.
-Factors contributing to the cost of construction and maintenance include the cost of materials, labor, and equipment.
+Factors contributing to the cost of construction and maintenance include the cost of materials, labor and equipment.
 Additional costs are represented by the provision of the necessary infrastructure and services for spacecraft operation.
 Then there is the cost of training ground and support personnel as well as astronauts and the development and maintenance of the technological devices that allow the spaceport to operate.

 ### Environmental impact

 The environmental impact of spaceports must also be considered.
 They can have a significant impact on the environment both in terms of the direct impact of the construction and operation of the facility, as well as the indirect impact of the activities it supports.
-Factors that can impact the environment include air and water pollution, soil erosion, and the loss of wildlife habitats.
-It is important to carefully consider the environmental impact of spaceports, and to take steps to minimize their impact wherever possible.
+Factors that can impact the environment include air and water pollution, soil erosion and the loss of wildlife habitats.
+It is important to carefully consider the environmental impact of spaceports and to take steps to minimize their impact wherever possible.

 ![pollution](pollution.jpg)